 For each package you want to use to pack an order, you must first set them up in 3PL Warehouse Manager.
 The instructions to do so are as follows:

-- Enter the 'Description' exactly as listed below (feel free to copy and paste the package names), as well as the accurate 'Length', 'Width', 'Height', and 'Weight' dimensions of the package.
+This value must match the package description exactly as listed below (feel free to copy and paste the package names):

 - MI - BPM Flat